 |Universal Book Links||Yes||Customizable||Yes||Amazon, Apple, Google Play, Kobo, Smashwords|

-Authors often provide links to their books on Amazon.com or their regional counterparts.
-These links are then passed on social media or your author’s blog, to direct readers to your content.
+Authors often provide links to their books to Amazon.com or their regional counterparts.
 For example:

 On a computer, Amazon informs readers that they are not in their regional market and offers to redirect them.
-That’s not the case for mobile readers, the example below shows what happens when someone is sent to the wrong market (Amazon.com).
+That’s not the case for mobile devices, or when using the Amazon app.
+This shows what happens when someone is sent to the wrong market (Amazon.com).

-Note that the reader is informed that: This title is not currently available for purchase.
-Some readers may adjust the link to correct the problem:
+Here the reader is informed that: This title is not currently available for purchase.
+Some readers may be able to work around the problem:

-What if they don’t know how to fix the problem?
-What if they can’t be bothered to?
-The simple answer is that those readers move on.
+What if they can’t fix the problem?
+The simple answer is that readers will move on.

-So how do we fix this?
-Here are four services that directs readers to the correct regional marketplace.
+How do we prevent this?
+Here are four services that directs readers to the correct marketplace.

-Authl.it provides a jump page to the reader.
-When someone clicks on the link, they will be brought to a launch page showing the novel, synopsis and links to various markets.
-No account is required to create links, and short links are available.
+When someone clicks on the link, Authl.it brings them to a launch page showing the novel, synopsis and links to various markets.
+No account is required to create links, and short versions are available.

 BookLinker supports both Amazon and Apple.
 The basic service is free, and links are easy to create.
-There is also an option to personalise the links, making them easier to remember.
+You can also personalise links, to make them easier to remember.
 When a reader clicks on the link, they are automatically redirected to their regional market.

-Relinks.Me supports both Amazon and Apple and redirects readers to their regional market.
-While an account is not required to create links, they are easier to find them later on.
-This service is free and offers short links.
+Relinks.Me supports both Amazon and Apple and redirects readers automatically to their regional market.
+While you don’t need an account to create links, they are easier to find later if you do.
+This service is free and offers shortened versions as well.

-Universal Books Links is a service offered by Draft2Digital that links readers to Amazon, Apple, Kobo, Barnes and Noble and others.
-You can also add links to services that Draft2Digital does not specifically target, like Smashwords.
+Universal Books Links is a service offered by Draft2Digital that links readers to Amazon, Apple, Kobo, Barnes and Noble, Smashwords, and others.
+You can also add links to services that Draft2Digital does not specifically target, like Google Play.

 Overall, this is a great solution for those who opt for wide distribution.
-Readers choose their storefront and will be redirected to the book.
+Readers choose their storefront and will be redirected accordingly.
 Links on this service can also be personalized to make them easier to remember.

-All of these services can be paired with a web link shortening service such as Bit.ly.
-Such services are invaluable for sites with a limited character count, provides analytics on clicked links, and may generate QR codes that are usable in pictures and print.
+Each service can be paired with a web link shortening service such as Bit.ly.
+These are invaluable for sites that limit the character count, and provides analytical information on clicked links.
+Some may even generate QR codes that are usable in pictures and print.